May Our Chambers Be Full

 May Our Chambers Be Full is a collaborative studio album by American singer-songwriter Emma Ruth Rundle and doom metal band Thou.
 It was released on October 30, 2020, through Sacred Bones Records as a part of the label's 'Alliance Series'.

+The collaboration was brought together by the Dutch experimental music Roadburn Festival, and the album's material was first performed there in April 2019.
 Recording sessions took place in August 2019 at Hightower Studios in New Orleans.
+In January 2021, a companion EP named The Helm of Sorrow was released.

+Background

+The Roadburn Festival in Tilburg, Netherlands named Thou its "artist in residence" for the 2019 edition, with four separate sets scheduled across the four days of the festival.
+One of the sets was a collaboration with the singer-songwriter Emma Ruth Rundle, at the suggestion of festival artistic director Walter Hoeijmakers.
+The collaboration was debuted at the festival on April 12, 2019, and the album was recorded in New Orleans in August 2019.

+Rundle praised Roadburn for highlighting metal without "the toxic masculinity aspects", while Thou guitarist Andy Gibbs said, "Aggressiveness pointed in the wrong direction is something that I hate, and something that Roadburn doesn’t usually have.
+Even people that don’t like metal could go to Roadburn and see some bands, meet some other people, and wouldn’t think it was just a bunch of dude idiots getting drunk."

 The Helm of Sorrow

 The Helm of Sorrow is the companion extended play included on 'diehard' edition to May Our Chambers Be Full.
 It was recorded during the same 2019 sessions that yielded the album, and it includes the project's cover of The Cranberries' "Hollywood".
+It was officially released on January 15, 2021 via Sacred Bones Records.